ttran375/COMP214Lab2/README.md

 9. Create a B-tree index on the customer’s Lastname column.
 Verify that the index exists by querying the data dictionary.
 Remove the index from the database.
 10. Many queries search by the number of days to ship (number of days between the order and shipping dates).
 Create an index that might improve the performance of these queries.

+11. A new table has been requested to support tracking automated emails sent to customers.
+    Create the table and add data as described below.
+    • Tablename: email_log
+    • Columns: emailid (numeric), emaildate (datetime), customer# (numeric)
+    • Primary key: emailid column, define as an Identity Column
+    • Add the following data rows and display resulting rows (if any errors occur, explain why the error is expected)
+    1. Emaildate ¼ current date, customer# ¼ 1007
+    2. Emailid ¼ specify to use the column default value, emaildate ¼ current date, customer# ¼ 1008
+    3. Emailid ¼ 25, emaildate ¼ current date, customer# ¼ 1009

 **Advanced Challenge**